 - Ask about the foods and drinks you consume.
 They want to make sure you’re getting enough vitamins and minerals.
 They’ll also help you understand which kinds of foods and drinks cause the most damage to your teeth and the rest of your mouth and body.

-Typically, you’ll have X-rays taken at the beginning of your appointment.
+Typically, you’ll have dental X-rays taken at the beginning of your appointment.
 X-rays help your dentist see issues like cavities that aren’t visible during an exam.
 It also will look at the health of your jaw.
-X-rays are safe for pregnant people, but if you’re pregnant, let the hygienist know.
+X-rays are safe for pregnant people, but let the hygienist know if you’re getting dental care during pregnancy.

 Step 2: Getting your teeth cleaned